Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 ### Public Subnets

-Public subnets are used to host our resources to have direct internet access and allow app to serve requests from the internet.
+Public subnets are used to host our resources to have direct internet access and allow apps to serve requests from the internet.

 - **Type**: `AWS::EC2::Subnet`